jaredlafer/runtime-updater/README.md

     $ python -m unittest tests

-The test defined here provides an example of how the client might prepare a function to update another function on the server.
+The tests here provide an examples of how the client might prepare functions to update another function on the server.

 ## Structure
 The structure follows the standard flask factory pattern.
-As this is a demonstration, the only route in `updateable_api/views` that can be updated is
+As this is a proof of concept, the only route in `updateable_api/views` that can be updated is
 ```python
 def foobar_endpoint()
 ```